OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 -->

-The following is a breakdown of services and phases I anticipate for your home renovation project.
+The following is a breakdown of services and phases we anticipate for your project.

 ---
 <br>